Saxo Capital Markets Strength And Weaknesses

 2) Platinum Account

-This account is designed for advanced traders which is why the requirement a $50,000 minimum deposit.
-This achieves active trader prices and:
+This account is designed for advanced traders which is why the requirement for funding this account is $200,000 minimum deposit.
+This account type advertises tighter spreads and commissions.
+Other core features include:

 - A personal relationship manager